cjpais/dca-cbp/README.md

 # dca-cbp

-Needed a quick script to easily Dollar Cost Average on Coinbase Pro.
+Needed a quick script to easily Dollar Cost Average Bitcoin on Coinbase Pro.

 ## Installation